 - Arrange training for employees and managers regarding resolution issues after a conflict arises.

-If all else fails, communication is always best.
-According to the report, getting employees involved in open discussions of work-related stresses can be very effective as it can result in achieving a better understanding of the employee’s concerns and causes of stress.
+If all else fails, communication is always best to help reduce stress in the workplace.
+According to the report, getting employees involved in open discussions of work-related stresses can be beneficial.
+In addition, it can result in a better understanding of the employee’s concerns and causes of stress.

-Recognizing and reducing stress in the workplace is an essential task for any employer, director, or manager/supervisor.
-It not only helps create a more harmonious work environment, but can increases productivity to effectively move forward and meet company goals.
+Recognizing and reducing stress in the workplace is essential for any employer, director, or manager/supervisor.
+It helps create a more harmonious work environment and increases productivity to move forward and effectively meet company goals.